-English Language Syllabus is based on National Curriculum Framework, Common European Framework of Reference for Languages: teaching, learning and assessment (CEFR) and CEFR- companion volume.
+English Language Syllabus for grade II is based on National Curriculum Framework, Common European Framework of Reference for Languages: teaching, learning and assessment (CEFR) and CEFR- companion volume.

 The syllabus addresses a large audience including teachers, textbook authors, education specialists and faculties of education.